Proto-Villanovan culture: Regionalization and development

-After a period of considerable uniformity from north to south, the Proto-Villanovan culture shows a process of regionalization.
+After a period of considerable uniformity from north to south, in the subsequent Iron Age the Proto-Villanovan culture shows a process of regionalization, leading to the emergence of several regional groups.
 Starting from c.
 950 BC, new regional cultures such as the Villanovan culture, Este culture, and Latial culture appeared.
 Although these new cultures shared many similarities with the preceding Proto-Villanovan culture, especially funerary customs, they also exhibited their own innovations.
+In northern Italy the Golasecca culture appeared, associated with a population speaking the Lepontic language; in the Veneto region the Este culture developed, associated with the Paleo-Veneti; in central and northern Italy the Villanovan culture emerged, associated with the Etruscans; in central Italy the Latial culture developed, associated with the Proto-Latins; and the Terni culture, associated with the Proto-Umbri.

+The most evident connecting element among the Protovillanovan, Golasecca, Atestine, Villanovan and Latial cultures is the cremation rite, which did not undergo significant ceremonial changes and was practiced for centuries by both Indo-European-speaking populations and pre-Indo-European-speaking groups such as the Etruscans.
+In the Terni culture, cremation remains documented mainly in the initial phase known as Terni I; however, inhumation was the characteristic funerary rite of populations of Umbrian ethnicity.

+The Protovillanovan culture is also recognized as having played a role in the ethnogenesis of the Piceni and of other populations speaking Oscan-Umbrian languages.

 Genetics

 A genetic study published in Science in November 2019 examined the remains of a female from the Proto-Villanovan culture buried in Martinsicuro, Italy, between ca. 930 BC and 839 BC, in the territory of the Picentes.
 She carried the maternal haplogroup U5a2b.